 A large number of people work in the food industry.
 Whether it’s as a waiter or a chef, it’s not a job we associate with any great levels of risk.
 It’s not as if you’re working on a dangerous construction site or are exposed to hazardous toxic chemicals or deadly diseases.
-However, the rate of workplace injuries for food industry workers are actually high!
+However, the rate of workplace injuries for food industry workers is actually high!

-According to the national Safety Council, if you work in the food industry, you have a 60% greater chance of being injured or suffering from a work related illness than in any other occupation.
-If you have been injured at work, you should be receiving all of your workers compensation benefits.
+According to the National Safety Council, if you work in the food industry, you have a 60% greater chance of being injured or suffering from a work-related illness than in any other occupation.
+If you have been injured at work, you should be receiving all of your workers’ compensation benefits.

 The Dangers of Working in a Restaurant

 Working in a restaurant puts you at risk for a variety of injuries.
 Many workers in kitchens and restaurants suffer cuts from sharp knives or from broken glass or crockery.
-Breakages happen in every restaurant and of course it is the restaurant staff who have to clear this up.
+Breakages happen in every restaurant and of course, it is the restaurant staff who have to clear this up.

 Burns are also very common.
-In a high pressure kitchen everything runs at a fast pace.
+In a high-pressure kitchen everything runs at a fast pace.
 It’s easy to burn yourself cooking one meal at home, the risk is much greater in a hectic restaurant kitchen full of people with so many dishes on the go.